Racing in the Lagoon and River

 No registration is required for Wednesday evening racing.
 Wednesdays are open to all SCOW members.
 You must be a member to race on a SCOW club owned boat.
 As a rare exception, at the sole discretion of the Racing Director, non-members may be permitted to sail if there is sufficient space.
 However, such non-members are required to sign the Waiver of Liability in the boat log book prior to boarding a boat.

 Racing takes place every Wednesday evening at the Washington Sailing Marina.
-For 2017, races are scheduled between April 5th and September 18th.
-Competitors start to arrive around 5:00-5:30 pm and the first race of the evening can be started at any time as soon as enough boats are on the water.
+Races are scheduled April through September.
+Competitors start to arrive around 4:30 pm and the first race of the evening can be started at any time as soon as enough boats are on the water.
+The club Flying Scots are available for racing skippers at 4:00 pm.

-Races are generally held in the Washington Sailing Marina lagoon.
+Races are held in the Washington Sailing Marina lagoon or on the Potomac River, generally between government navigation aids G"7" and G"7A."

 Courses to be sailed